JAIOMP/masonry-photo-grid/README.md

 ## Setup and Installation

 ### Pixabay API Key
-Instead of using Unsplash, we now use the Pixabay API to fetch images.
+Initially, we intended to use the Unsplash API for fetching images.
+However, despite creating an account, our app is currently under review, and we were unable to obtain an API key in time.
+As a result, we switched to using the Pixabay API, which is fully functional and supports all the features we needed for the project.
 You'll need a Pixabay API key to run the project.
 A dummy API key is provided for testing purposes.

 ### Environment Setup
 Create a .env file in the root of the project with the following content: